 It is best if the addict is the person who makes the decision to enter a drug treatment program.
 When the addict enters the program on their own accord, they are more susceptible to getting treated simply because they have come to understand that they do indeed have drug problem.
 Addicts who are forced, either because of legal reasons or a family intervention, to enter the program are still capable of becoming a recovering addict, but they are going to be more resistant to the counseling, particularly in the beginning.

-List of Long Term Residential Drug & Alcohol Treatment in Pennsylvania
+90-Day Drug and Alcohol Treatment Centers in Pennsylvania